fballest42/libft/README.md

 ### List of functions:

 The funtions are divided in 4 categories.
 Libft, Additional, Bonus and Personal funtions.
 Libft and additional are the mandatory part to aprobed this project.
 Bonus funtions are optional, all the funtions in this block is designed to work with list.
-Personal funtions are funtions that I have added to my libft as I needed during the development of other projects.
+Personal funtions are funtions that I have added to my libft as I needed during the development of other projects or becuase we can not use the original one.

 Libft functions | Additional functions | Bonus Functions | Personal Functions :----------- | :-----------: | :-----------: | -----------: